sreeram-0xb5e/BrowseAware-ChromeExtension/README.md

 #### Why should I use BrowseAware?

 The internet has many services that sell advertisements to keep running.
-Personlised content and functionalities like autoplay keeps the users engaged in a particilar site for a longer period of time.
-Our survey and initial analysis showed us that many of them get distracted by the advertisements and personalised content.
-Our survey also showed us that many of them are open to try a tool that can help stay focused while browsing.
+Personalised content and functionalities like autoplay keep the users engaged in a particular site for a longer period of time.
+Our survey and initial analysis showed us that many of them get distracted by advertisements and personalised content.
+Our survey also showed us that many of them are open to trying a tool that can help them stay focused while browsing.
 BrowseAware is a tool that can help its users stay focused and productive while you browsing.

 ---